PawseySC/container-workflows/_episodes/09-build-intro.md

 Successfully tagged nano:2.9.3-2
 ```

-Here, the `-t` flag is used to specify the image name and tag. `.` is the location of the build context (i.e. the directory for the Dockerfile).
+Here, `.` is the location of the build context (i.e. the directory for the Dockerfile).
+The `-t` flag is used to specify the image name (compulsory) and tag (optional).

+Any lowercase alphanumeric string can be used as image name.
+Using the format `<Your Docker Hub account>/<Image name>` as in this example allows to push the built image to your Docker Hub repository.
+The image tag (following the colon) can be used to maintain a set of different image versions on Docker Hub, and is a key feature in enabling reproducibility of your computations through containers.

+Finally, note that `docker build` has an option to change at build time the value of temporary `ARG` variables set in the Dockerfile: `--build-arg <variable>=<value>`.

 ### Pushing the image to Docker Hub ###